04. Creating World/Kingdom Maps

 Map Levels

-Worldographer supports 3 levels of World/Kingdom maps which are versions of the same map that differ in scale and details.
+Worldographer supports 4 levels of World/Kingdom maps which are versions of the same map that differ in scale and details.

-In the Mini-Map toolbox (see Section 6 Mini Map for details) a different level may be selected.
+In the Mini-Map area (see Section 6 Mini Map for details) a different level may be selected.
 (Note: this is a Pro version feature.)
 If we choose Continent, Worldographer automatically makes a copy of the World map and expands it.
 For instance, if the expansion is 3 tiles (you can pick any number up to 30), each tile on the World map is replaced with 3 tiles across (for a total of 9) on the Continent map.
 This may resemble something like this:

 Why is this useful?

-Then the author can drill down to the Continent level, which shows more detail.
-Finally, the Kingdom level provides the most detail.
+Then the user can drill down to the Continent level, which shows more detail and the Kingdom level for more.
+Finally, the Province level provides the most detail.
+Using the Mini Map area’s View Level drop-down, the user can switch between the levels as desired.

 Note: This example started with the World and expanded it.
 The map can be started at the Continent or Kingdom level.
 If starting at the Kingdom level, switching to Continent produces a map where the features of the Kingdom map are compacted.
 Smaller features may be set to not appear in the Continent map.
-(See the Features drawer’s World, Continent, and Kingdom checkboxes for details to set Features to not appear on some view levels.
+(See the Features drawer’s World, Continent, Kingdom, and Province checkboxes for details to set Features to not appear on some view levels.
 The same can be done with Labels and Shapes via similar checkboxes on those drawers.
+Switching to World view compacts the map even more.

 Note/Information